Last Updated on

-If you are excited to get your own Drinkworks Home Bar, I’ve got a special offer for my Cooking Chat readers!
+If you are excited to get your own Drinkworks Home Bar, I’ve got a special update for my Cooking Chat readers!

 Check to see if the Drinkworks Home Bar is available in your state.
 I’m happy to report it is now available in Massachusetts!
 Oh, and by the way, local friends, the Drinkworks team is based here in New England.

 The product launched in November 2018 in St. Louis.
 The Drinkworks appliances quickly sold out in the pilot market and have been rolling out to more markets since then.
 So, if your state isn’t on the list where it is available yet, hopefully it will be soon!

 At first, we thought about inviting some family and friends over to test out the Drinkworks Home Bar.
 But it arrived during a busy patch for us, so we figured why not make some Margaritas for taco night, and enjoy a relaxing evening at home?

 Our family loves taco night!
 We often do the Taco Tuesday thing, as it’s an easy meal to make during the week.
 But with Margaritas from our new Drinkworks Home Bar waiting in the wings, taco night seemed like a perfect relaxing Saturday evening!

 When we set up for taco night, each person gets to choose how to assemble their taco.
 Giving everyone individualized options makes taco night a great choice to go along with the variety offered by the Drinkworks Home Bar!

 Margaritas from the Drinkworks Home Bar for our taco night was definitely a great choice!